 Professor Dame Uta Frith delivered this Keynote lecture ‘The fear of categories – can we overcome it?’ on Friday 30 October 2020 at the ACAMH Awards.
 Professor Frith was the recipient of ACAMH’s President’s Medal at the virtual awards.

-The ACAMH Awards aim to recognise high quality work in evidence based science, both in publication and practice, in the field of child and adolescent mental health. here is a list of all of the 2020 winners.
+The ACAMH Awards aim to recognise high quality work in evidence based science, both in publication and practice, in the field of child and adolescent mental health.

 Good evening.
 What I’m going to talk to you about is controversial yet it is an age-old conundrum that I’ve been struggling with ever since I trained in clinical psychology in the 1960s.
 What is normal?
 What is abnormal?
 Or in modern language, what is neurotypical and what is neurodiverse?
 The answer to this is not easy because we have enormous variation within both typical and atypical populations.
 And yes, each individual is unique and needs to be looked at in their own right.
 But we can also see family resemblance between individuals.
 But what are we to make of today’s diagnostic categories?